 read full story

-Since 1987, Midtown Auto Service & Repair Shop in Houston has been committed to providing the highest quality automobile repair service at affordable prices.
 We have established our auto repair business on sound ethical and moral principles.
 Simply put, our Houston auto repair business focuses on customer service, and your satisfaction is paramount.
 We want you to be pleased with our services so that you will continue to use us for your automobile repair-service needs in the future and tell your friends.

-At Midtown Auto Service & Repair , you'll always get a clear explanation of what's happenings with your car, as well as whatever options you should be aware of when making your maintenance and auto repair decisions.
+At Midtown Auto Service & Repair , you'll always get a clear explanation of what's happenings with your car repair, as well as whatever options you should be aware of when making your maintenance and auto repair decisions.
 That's our commitment to you.
 Please browse around our website to learn more about us and our commitment to provide you with the best service possible.

 One of the highest recognitions for an auto repair shop in Houston is given by the State of Texas to be a Recognized Auto Repair and Emmissions Repair Facility.
 In turn, it gives us privileges from the State of Texas for issuing Automotive Repair and Replacement Assistance in Houston & the surrounding areas.
 In 2007, there were less than 100 automotive repair shops in Houston that had this license by the State.
 That is a big disproportion considering there are over 3400 auto repair shops in Houston and the surrounding areas.
-Another factor to being a highly recognized Houston auto repair shop is being chosen by General Motors Inc. as an independent Auto Repair Service Center: AC Delco Factory Houston Auto Repair Facility.
-NAPA Auto Parts also endorses our company as an Approved Napa Auto Car Care Repair Center in Houston which means that their company certifies us to do their repair warranties or any needed repairs.
-Also, our shop is an AAA Approved Auto Repair Facility that employs only ASE certified auto technicians.
-Operating since 1987, we are conveniently located between the downtown & medical center, also known as Midtown.
+Another factor to being a highly recognized Houston auto repair shop is being chosen by General Motors as an Independent Factory Auto Repair Service Center which services all Chevrolet, Cadillac, GMC, Hummer, Oldsmobile, Pontiac & Saturn Cars & Trucks: AC Delco Factory Houston Auto Repair Facility.
+NAPA Auto Parts also endorses our company as an Approved Napa Auto Car Care Repair Center: All Domestic & Asian Vehicles in Houston which means that their company certifies us to do their repair warranties or any needed car service repairs.
+Also, our shop is an AAA Approved Auto Repair Facility: All Domestic & Asian Vehicles that employs only ASE certified auto repair technicians.

 car care tip of the day